 DVAL MEMBER QUICK FACTS

 You join DVAL as an Associate member.
 Associate members become Full members after they are approved by the Internal Review Committee.
 The Committee meets in the fall and in the spring.
-Check with the Internal Review Coordinator, to be put on the schedule for review.
+Check with the Internal Review Coordinator, Sara Hamilton , sarahamilton@comcast.net to be put on the schedule for review.
 See the DVAL Directory for related information.

-Meetings, artist demos, and exhibition schedules are listed in the DVAL Directory and on the DVAL website www.delawarevalleyartleague.com
+Meetings, artist demos, and exhibition schedules are listed in the DVAL Directory and on the DVAL website: www.delawarevalleyartleague.com

 Workshops with presenting artists are held the week following meeting days.